puppetlabs/puppet-docs/source/puppet/4.9/style_guide.markdown

 ### 10.9 Parameter indentation and alignment

-Parameters to classes or defined types must be uniformly indented in one stop from the title.
+Parameters to classes or defined types must be uniformly indented in two spaces from the title.
 The equals sign should be aligned.

 **Good**: